Free USA shipping available in 48 hours

 Shiplap has gained popularity recently, but its roots go back to traditional wood paneling.
 It offers a distinctive texture and rustic appeal that works well in various settings.

-Beadboard Vs Shiplap: Explore The Key Differences
+Beadboard Vs Shiplap: Learn The Key Differences

 • Texture: Shiplap consists of wooden boards with an overlapping joint along the edges.
 This overlapping design allows the boards to fit tightly together, providing excellent protection from external elements.